-For multicast or broadcast data over transport connection, since there are no dedicated CIDs for multicast or broadcast transport connections, the SSs need not be aware that the connection is a multicast connection (see 6.3.13).
-Considering that some SSs belonging to same multicast group but operate at different DIUCs, the BS will choose the least robust DIUC to ensure that all SSs belonging to the same broadcast/multicast group can operate correctly.
-Consequently, the SS that can choose the less robust burst profile will periodically send DBPC-REQ because the SS has no idea about which connection is a multicast connection.
+Note that DBPC_REQ must be sent by an SS according to its Downlink Operational Burst Profile (for short here default DIUC).
+Default DIUC is the one used by BS to send management messages to the SS.
+Figure 79 and 80 however seem to indicate that the DBPC/RNG-REQ messaging is triggered by comparing current received DIUC with the CINR currently measured.
+A DBPC/RNG-REQ is send when the current CINR would recommend another DIUC then the current one received.
+This will lead to a flood of DBPC/RNG-REQ messages send to the BS.
+As an example consider multicast/broadcast groups: consider a set of SS's belonging to same multicast group but operate at different default DIUCs.
+The BS will choose the most robust default DIUC to ensure that all SS's belonging to the same broadcast/multicast group can operate correctly.
+Consequently, the SS that can choose a lesser robust burst profile will periodically send DBPC-REQ.
 Moreover, the DBPC-REQ message is sent by the SS to the BS on the SS's Basic CID (see 6.3.2.3.20).
-Thus, if the SS intends to request to change the DIUC of the multicast or broadcast transport connection, the BS will consider that the SS intends to change the DIUC (Default DIUC) for the unicast transport connection or the management connections and therefore approve the request.
-However, the SS may still receive the DL data at another DIUC (Multicast/Broadcast DIUC) rather than the requested DIUC (Default DIUC) even if the BS has approved the request.
+Thus, if the SS intends to request to change the DIUC of the multicast transport connection, the BS will consider that the SS intends to change the DIUC (Default DIUC) for the unicast transport connection or the management connections and therefore approve the request.